davidboutelier/MendeleyExporter/README.md

 - bash env
 - python 3 with sqlite plugin

-## Export pdf: -e

-if present output pdf in current directory

 ## Filter by tag: -t

 followed by a keyword corresponding to a tag in Mendeley library